altairengineering/Altair-RapidMiner-Install-Tools/ComposeBackup/README.md

 A tool for a local docker snapshot that can be restored to original working container state.

 Need to backup the overlays, volumes, and containers.

+Need to be able to target custom docker folders.
+Run docker info to get the locations.